 Best All-Around Player Award (BAAP) for 2002:

-determined by Steve "Crunch" Daniel's calculations and point
+the winner being determined by Steve "Crunch" Daniel's

-point total from the Saturday (NLHE) and Sunday (MET) tournaments.
+person with highest point total from the Saturday (NLHE) and Sunday (MET)

-NEITHER Friday tournament (recruiter/recruited and pairs) will count
+Friday tournament (recruiter/recruited and pairs) will count towards the

-Points = ln(# of entries in that tournament) - ln(your finish)
+= ln(# of entries in that tournament) – ln(your finish) + X

-Where X = [ln(# of entries in larger of the two tournaments) -
+X = [ln(# of entries in larger of the two tournaments) – ln(# of entries

-Your totals points are the sum of your points in both the Saturday
+totals points are the sum of your points in both the Saturday and the

-This is essentially the same method that has been used since 1998 to
+is essentially the same method that has been used since 1998 to determine

 point tables because

-2. This is a more accurate way of computing these results as the weighting
+This is a more accurate way of computing these results as the

-for the size of the fields can be done using the exact field sizes rather
+weighting for the size of the fields can be done using the exact field

-than estimates which can be significantly off due to last minutes cancellations
+sizes rather than estimates which can be significantly off due to last

 larger of the two tournaments declines to play the smaller of the two

-FIHUPT stands for Fossilman Invitational Heads-Up Poker Tournament.
+stands for Fossilman Invitational Heads-Up Poker Tournament.
+It was

-It was started by Greg Raymer, aka Fossilman in 2000.
-As the name states
+started by Greg Raymer, aka Fossilman in 2000.
+As the name states it is a

 responses to the email that Greg sends out to the mailing list (if not